DETAILED ACTION

 Consequently, it would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to combine the teaching of using a laminated stack of steel plates and/or electrical windings that are forming the cylindrical or toroidal or sleeve walls while being connected to the circuit board, as taught by Hunstable, at the magnetic ring assembly of Wade/ Lugmayr, as part of an obvious combination of known prior art structures, in this case the use of laminated plates and/or electrical windings that are connected to the circuit board in a pump assembly, to achieve predictable results, in this case, to further control the fluid flow through the system.
 See KSR; MPEP 2141 III A.

-Thus modified, one skilled in the art would have been reasonably apprised that an electromagnetic subassembly would be further housed within a sleeve having a laminated stack of steel plates with electrical windings forming the sleeve situated about an opening extending through the sleeve and/or the windings would be further connected to the circuit board and to a source of commutated DC voltage produced by the electrical energy and/or the electrical windings would be further producing an electromagnetic field, as instantly claimed.
+Thus, as detailed above, one of ordinary skill would surely recognize that an electromagnetic subassembly would be further comprising a laminated stack of steel plates with electrical windings forming a sleeve situated about an opening extending through the sleeve and/or the electrical windings would be further connected to a source of electrical energy and/or the electrical windings would be further producing an electromagnetic field, as instantly claimed.

 Conclusion